naomi789/HCDE310-rain/README.md

 This is somewhat confusing, as json is not an application in the sense of the term we have seen so far.
 It is a module that you can import and then use in your Python programs.
 However, what json does represent is a collection of functions doing related things (working with JSON data).
 All those functions make up the API of the Python json module.
 Thus, when you hear someone talk about the API of a particular Python module, they are talking about the functions and classes that are a part of that module.

 # Web APIs
 The idea of an API also applies to web-sites.
-Many modern websites are full-fledged software applications; the two major distinctions with applications on your computer being that (i) rather that running on your computer, they run on other computers (servers) connected to the Internet, and (ii) you typically interact with them with a web-browser over the Internet.
+Many modern websites are full-fledged software applications; the two major distinctions with applications on your computer being that:
+ - rather that running on your computer, they run on other computers (servers) connected to the Internet
+ - you typically interact with them with a web-browser over the Internet.

 For example, when you log into Canvas for this course, you are interacting with a software application that is connected to a database that has all the material related to this course, as well as information about you, your assignment submissions, and more.

 Building on the idea of an API that we saw earlier, a web API, therefore, lets you write programs that can interact with a website, over the Internet.
 In the rest of this section, we will look at a few ways in which web APIS work, and how you can work with them from your Python code.